 Institutions should include in the subject line of the email the institution's name, OPEID, and the state where the main campus is located.
 The request will be reviewed and forwarded to the appropriate School Participation Division, which will communicate its final determination to the institution."

 It is NASFAA's understanding based on the March 5, 2020 Electronic Announcement that ED can grant a reduction to as little as 26 weeks for a credit-hour program at this time.
 To avoid a reduction in your academic year length, you could choose to add days to the end of the term/payment period to make up for the lost week(s) of instructional time.

 Return of Title IV Funds (R2T4): Based on the March 5, 2020 Electronic Announcement, if you extend an existing scheduled break (such as spring break), the number of days in the scheduled break now includes the previously scheduled break plus the additional days resulting from the extension.
-The new total days in the extended break are then excluded from both the numerator and the denominator in the R2T4 calculation if the extended break is five or more consecutive days.
+These new total days in the extended break are then excluded from both the numerator and the denominator in the R2T4 calculation if the extended break is five or more consecutive days.
 If you extend the payment period (or period of enrollment) by adding days to the end to make up for a loss of instructional time (or some other reason), you will use the revised payment period begin and end dates in the R2T4 calculation, consistent with guidance under "Reentering the Same Payment Period" in the March 5th Electronic Announcement.

 The school is not required to redo any R2T4 calculations that were done correctly at the time they were initially performed.
 See AskRegs Knowledgebase Q&A, Must the School Redo R2T4 Calculations That Were Done Before Payment Period Adjustments Were Made Due To Coronavirus?